For everyone who has ever written Solidity before, you should know this pattern:

 disclose() - Private inputs (witnesses) — known only to the prover: values supplied off-chain that feed into the circuit

 ownPublicKey() compiles to a private input.
 The prover supplies it.
 The circuit does not constrain it to any cryptographic relationship with a secret key.
-It is simply a field in the proof that the prover fills in with whatever value they choose.
+It is just a field in the proof that the prover fills in with whatever value they choose.

-This means the assertion:
+So the assertion:

 assert(ownPublicKey() == vault_owner, "Not the vault owner");